 1977 - 1981 Honda Accord (1st Generation)

-While the first Accord hatchback (a sedan was added for 1978) was only about the size of a modern VW Golf, it offered equipment more commonly found on luxury cars.
-These included full cloth seats, AM/FM radio, a digital clock, air conditioning, and power steering.
+The first Accord hatchback (a sedan was added for 1978) was still smaller than the 2022 Civic hatchback, but it offered equipment more commonly found on luxury cars in the U.S. These included full cloth seats, AM/FM radio, a digital clock, air conditioning, and power steering.
 Even a five-speed manual was standard, although a two- or three-speed automatic was available.

-A Special Edition model also received power windows and leather upholstery.
+A Special Edition model even received power windows and leather upholstery.
 Initially, the power came from a 1.6-liter four-cylinder that produced 68 horsepower, using emissions-cutting technology from the Civic.

-But the Accord found favor with buyers who wanted excellent fuel efficiency and a vehicle that offered greater luxury than the typical Japanese economy car.
+Odd as it may have seemed to analysts, the Accord found favor with buyers who wanted good fuel efficiency and a vehicle that offered greater luxury than the typical Japanese economy car.